hyviquel/hpc-intro/_episodes/15-modules.md

 ### Listing Currently Loaded Modules

-You can use the `module list` command to see which modules you currently have loaded in your environment.
+You can use the `module list` or `ml` command to see which modules you currently have loaded in your environment.
 If you have no modules loaded, you will see a message telling you so